 Filmed in Thailand by producer David (Chariots of Fire) Puttnam and director Roland Joffe, The Killing Fields is a vast and sprawling story about the friendship Pulitzer Prize-winning journalist Sydney Schanberg developed with his Cambodian guide-interpreter Dith Pran, a man who influenced his life and even saved his neck before almost losing his own.

-The film begins in 1973, when Schanberg (played by Sam Waterston) arrives in Cambodia as a correspondent for The New York Times.
+The film begins in 1973 when Schanberg (Sam Waterston) arrives in Cambodia as a correspondent for The New York Times while the Cambodian army is ﬁghting a civil war with the Khmer Rouge (Communist Party of Kampuchea), a conﬂict instigated by the war in neighbouring Vietnam.
 The first part of the movie is about the guts and hard times of a journalist trying to get news out of hell.

 News is suppressed, the press is controlled, phones and telex wires are at a premium.
 Somehow Schanberg gets his stories back to America by defying all rules, taking chances, getting himself arrested, and risking his life.

-At his side, his faithful partner and comrade, Dith Pran, makes all things possible, ignoring the danger to his own welfare.
+At his side, his faithful partner and comrade, Dith Pran (Haing S. Ngor), makes all things possible, ignoring the danger to his own welfare.

 After the fall of Phnom Penh in 1975, when the monstrous Khmer Rouge begins its reign of terror, Schanberg manages to escape while the American troops are evacuated, taking the airlift with them, Pran is left behind to face tortures and inhumanities most civilised people never dream of.